hereariim/DEEP-NAPARI/Exercise-4_My first widget/Exercise.md

 ### Widget Segmentation

 We're going to integrate the image processing script (from the notebook script `mifobio.ipynb`) into the code `# SCRIPT`.
-When, you integrate the script, you should make some adaptation of the code at the input adn output.
+In , we integrate only code in cell 1-2, not cell 3 because we use napari to display our data.
+When, you integrate the script, **you should adapt the code at the input and output**.

 We have one input:
 - image in array